TwitchSolvesCube/TwitchSolvesCubeV2/README.md

 If a database, aka leaderboards and stats, is desired add `supabaseUrl` and `supabaseKey`.
 More details at [supabase.com](https://supabase.com).

+In order to shorten twizzle links this project makes use of [kutt](https://github.com/thedevs-network/kutt).
+To use this feature set `kuttURL` `kuttDomain` and `kuttKey`.

 ## Setting Up Dev Enviroment

 Run line by line